Tulip: Phytochemistry

 Tulipanin is an anthocyanin found in tulips.
 It is the 3-rutinoside of delphinidin.
-The chemical compounds named tuliposides and tulipalins can also be found in tulips and are responsible for allergies.
+Tuliposides and tulipalins can also be found in tulips and are responsible for allergies.
 Tulipalin A, or α-methylene-γ-butyrolactone, is a common allergen, generated by hydrolysis of the glucoside tuliposide A. It induces a dermatitis that is mostly occupational and affects tulip bulb sorters and florists who cut the stems and leaves.
 Tulipanin A and B are toxic to horses, cats and dogs.
-The colour of a tulip is formed from two pigments working in concert; a base colour that is always yellow or white, and a second laid-on anthocyanin colour.
-The mix of these two hues determines the visible unitary colour.
-The breaking of flowers occurs when a virus suppresses anthocyanin and the base colour is exposed as a streak.